brgmnn/image-player/README.md

 ### Example ###

-I originally wrote this for my fathers website.
+I originally wrote this for my fathers website back in 2010.
 You can see it being used here: http://www.cambridgeultrasonics.com/